neerajaramesh89/ML_Titanic_disaster/README.md

 # ML_Titanic_disaster
-Using machine learning to create a Logistic regression model that predicts which passengers survived the Titanic shipwreck.
+Using Logistic regression model we classify the Survived flag for each passenger as either 0-Did not survive or 1- Survived